 The university then has a commitment with society and students, in order to provide an education that fosters conditions for professional to join and remain in the labour market, and in this context, it is vital that skills are developed during university education, consistent with those needed for their professional performance.
 It is noteworthy that this does not mean that the focus of education is exclusively meeting the demands of the labour market, reaffirming the importance of a generalist, humanistic and reflective formation.

 In this scenario, it becomes important to identify and analyse the skills that the modern engineer must develop as professionals such as engineers are directly involved in work processes, product manufacture and provision of services, in various economic sectors of the globalized world.

-Mention: Work, activity, praxis, experience.
-Identities, values and professional cultures.
-Politics, work and memory.
-Transmission, learning, techniques and work.
-Work and diversity – gender, generation, special needs, ethnicities.
-Health, work and politics.
-Collective actions and work.
-Experience, language and work.
-Work analysis, activity analysis.
+Summary: Labor, activity, praxis, experience.
+Identities, professional values and cultures.
+Politics, labor and memory.
+Transmission, learning, techniques and labor.
+Labor and diversity – genre, generation, special necessities, ethnics.
+Health, labor and politics.
+Collective actions and labor.
+Experience, language and labor.
+Labor analysis, activity analysis.

-GT05 – Social and solidarity economy at its intersections
+WG 05 – Social and solidarity economy and self-management intersections

 Keywords: Field education; Social movements of the countryside; Fight for land.

 WG 07 – New configurations of rural and urban work

 Coordinators: Prof. Dr. Luciano Rodrigues Costa (UFV); Prof. Dr. Cláudio Roberto de Jesus (UFRN); Prof. Dr. Lucio Alves de Barros (UEMG)